Colour Grading Documentary

 17 April 2023

-What you need to know about colour grading documentary is that you can do so much more than a “natural” look and still have your film based very much in reality.
+What you need to know about colour grading a documentary is that you can do so much more than a “natural” look and still have your film based very much in reality.

 We totally understand by the time you reach the colour grade, after months (and sometimes years) of shooting and editing, deciding on what you want to do in the grade can seem like another big hurdle.
 The default is to “make it look natural”.

 BUT your colourist is an expert in visual looks.
-They bring fresh eyes and energy to your project and if given enough direction about the guts of the story, they should be able to come up with some great ideas which will completely completely elevate the pictures.
+They bring fresh eyes and energy to your project and if given enough direction about the guts of the story, they should be able to come up with some great ideas which will completely elevate the pictures.
 Colour graders know how to balance realism, aesthetics, and storytelling while exploring new depths.

 If the treatment is subtle and executed elegantly, it can enhance and echo the deeper meaning in the story.